Symmetry Sectors in Chord Space and Relational Holography in the DSSYK: The doubled DSSYK models in dS holography from constraints in chord space

 where, for notational simplicity, we include subindices $S/C$ to denote the system and the clock observer. $\mathcal{B}$ represents the set of bounded operators acting on each factor Hilbert space; while the notation $\expval{\cdot,\cdot|\cdot}$ indicates an algebra generated by the corresponding operators acting on the system/clock Hilbert spaces with the constraint $\hat{\varphi}\ket{\psi}=0\forall\ket{\psi}\in\mathcal{H}_{\rm kin}$.
 Since (\ref{eq:invariant}) is a type I$_\infty$ algebra it has natural notions of traces in the chord basis $\ket{m}_C\otimes\ket{m}_S$.
 This means that we can trace out one of the clocks in $\mathcal{H}_{\rm kin}$, e.g.

-or to use the energy basis $\ket{\theta}_C\otimes\ket{\theta}_S$.
+{{and also}} use the energy basis $\ket{\theta}_C\otimes\ket{\theta}_S$.
 In the dS context, it might be more natural to take the later case, \cite{Narovlansky:2023lfz,Verlinde:2024znh} the dual Bunch-Davies state; which is not required for our remaining arguments.